Juliusfrank11/VicII-Save-File-Docs/README.md

 Documentation is stored in `save_docs.md`.

-Any save ***unmodded*** VicII save files can be added to `saves/` to help with documentation.
+Any ***unmodded*** VicII save files can be added to `saves/` to help with documentation.
 The python script `make_tabbed_saves.py` can help put the save files in a more read able tab-based format for documentation.
+This will also convert the same to `json`, but that has not been fully implemented.